-Chris Reed is a legal executive in the media industry where he focuses on copyright matters, including enforcement, antipiracy, and copyright policy.
-He previously served as the senior policy advisor to the director of the U.S. Copyright Office, a trial attorney for the Antitrust Division of the U.S. Department of Justice, and a law clerk to Hon.
+Chris Reed is a legal executive in the media and entertainment industry where he focuses on intellectual property, antitrust, First Amendment, and commercial litigation.
+Prior to joining the media industry, he served as the senior policy advisor to the director of the U.S. Copyright Office, a trial attorney for the Antitrust Division of the U.S. Department of Justice, and a law clerk to Hon.
 Steven J. McAuliffe of the U.S. District Court for the District of New Hampshire.

 He is also a photographer and an advocate for the rights of creative professionals.
 In 2014 he published Copyright Workflow: Protecting, Managing, and Sharing Digital Images which is available from Peachpit Press.
-He also regularly contributes to Art Law Journal and Art Business Journal, both published by Artrepreneur, a platform that helps artists navigate the business aspects of their craft.
+He also regularly contributes to Art Business Journal, published by Artrepreneur, a platform that helps artists navigate the business aspects of their craft.

-Chris holds a J.D. and LL.M. in intellectual property from the University of New Hampshire Franklin Pierce School of Law and a B.S. in economics from Lehigh University.
-He currently teaches about the media business at the Center for Business and Management of the Arts at Claremont Graduate University and previously taught an advanced copyright policy seminar at UNH Franklin Pierce.
+Chris holds a B.S. in economics from Lehigh University, and a J.D. and LL.M. in intellectual property from the University of New Hampshire Franklin Pierce School of Law where he currently serves as a distinguished professor of practice, teaching copyright policy, media law, and related topics.
+He previously served as an adjunct professor at the Center for Business and Management of the Arts at Claremont Graduate University, where he taught courses on the media business and related legal issues.

-His obsession with the media business dates back to childhood when he became obsessed with local broadcasting, which manifest itself in some concededly odd ways: Chris is a passionate fan of radio ID jingles and television news music, and has a persistent academic interest in the relationship between broadcast television networks and their affiliate stations.
+His obsession with the media business dates back to childhood when he became fascinated with local broadcasting, which manifest itself in some admittedly odd ways: Chris is a passionate fan of radio ID jingles and television news music, and has a persistent academic interest in the contractual relationship between broadcast television networks and their affiliate stations, and how that relationship has evolved over time.